There are three quick ways to load your file:

-The image below is of the background on the middle 3D computer station.
-You will see it has an image of each machine this computer is able to print to and corresponding instructions underneath.
-As this is the background image to the screen these instructions will always be available to you.
-The RED boxes on the image indicate clickable links to tutorials to give you a better understanding of each of the software meant to operate its corresponding 3D printer.
+The image below is of the background of the corresponding computer station for our MakerGears.
+You will see it has an image of each machine this computer is able to print to as well as the program icons below to indicate what programs to use.
+Use this background image to help determine if you are at the right machine or not.
+The RED boxes on the image indicate the program icons that you can click to start the program(s).

-After your model has loaded into the 3D plane, you can double click the model to open up the menu for Position, Scaling and Rotation.
-A toolbar to the farthest right allows you to manipulate your model even further.
-After setting the dimensions and properties of your model(s) then click on "Center and Arrange" to let the program automatically place your model(s) in the best position for printing.
+After your model has loaded into the 3D plane (see above section,"Importing Files into Simplify3D" for loading a model), you can double click the model to open up the menu for Position, Scaling and Rotation.
+After setting the dimensions and properties of your model(s) then click on "Center and Arrange" to automatically organize your model(s) in the center of the build plate..